rsteube/rsteube.github.io/docs/src/blog/2023/puking-rainbows.md

 ### Styled

-[Elvish] provides an abstraction for escape codes using a list of human-readable keywords.
+[Elvish] provides an abstraction for escape sequences using a list of human-readable keywords.

 ```sh
 echo (styled "dim bold underlined magenta" dim bold underlined magenta)